 - 3. In the Convert to Text box, under Separate text with, click the separator character you want to use in place of the column boundaries.
-T - 4.
+Rows will be separated by paragraph marks. - 4.
 Click OK.

-Q10: Create a file in MS-WORD to insert a table in the document.
+Q10.
+Create a file in MS-word to insert a table in the document.
 Describe all steps involved in it.
+Ans.